istaykov/ofcom_broadband/README.md

 * Columns were standardized to ensure compatibility across years.

 * **Data Cleaning Steps:**
-1. * **Initial Inspection:** Ensured data completeness and absence of duplicates.
-2. Removed inconsistencies in column naming and ambiguous data and ensured uniform formatting.
-3. Verified data completeness by checking for missing values or anomalies.
-4. Extracted meaningful subsets for targeted analysis, such as Full Fibre availability and premises below USO.

 * **Storage:** Data was structured and stored in a MongoDB database for accessibility and further analysis.
 Columns included broadband availability metrics, local authority names and codes.
 * **Summary:** The dataset was analysed using Pandas to verify integrity, showing clean and usable records with proper alignment across years.